mattrixk/es-toolkit/README.md

 ---

 **This is a work in progress.
-Many parts of the Toolkit are currently missing.
+Some parts of the Toolkit are still missing.
 I'm steadily working on it and it should hopefully be complete soon**

 ---